 At Vacca Family Law Group, we help clients negotiate their prenuptial agreements before they get married.
-All marriages end one way or another.
-That’s why so many couples use prenuptial agreements to protect their interests in the event of a divorce, separation or death.
+Many couples use prenuptial agreements to protect their interests in the event of a divorce, separation, or death.
 Even if you never have to rely upon your prenuptial agreement, it is an effective way to maintain peace of mind during your marriage.
 We know that the more secure a couple feels, the stronger their relationship will be.

 How a Prenuptial Agreement Works

-Prenuptial agreements are signed prior to the marriage.
-Couples who are planning to marry often enter into prenuptial agreements that clarify the financial rights and obligations of each spouse in the event of a divorce.
+Prenuptial agreements are signed before the marriage.
+Couples who are planning to marry often enter into prenuptial agreements that clarify each spouse’s financial rights and obligations in the event of a divorce.
 Couples can also use prenuptial agreements to determine what rights a spouse will have in the event of the other's death.

-The most common reasons that people seek to sign prenuptial agreements include:
+The most common reasons that people create prenuptial agreements include:

 - Protecting assets that they had prior to the marriage

 - Protecting assets that they expect to inherit

 - Clarifying how marital assets will be divided

 - Clarifying whether a spouse will be entitled to spousal support in the event of a divorce

 - Clarifying what estate rights a surviving spouse will have upon the death of the other